-Meetings for 2010 included Mount Edgcumbe in Cornwall, Gresgarth Hall and Abeystead in Lancashire, Culzean Castle in Ayrshire, the Exotic Garden in Norwich and Glenarm Castle, Co.
+Previous meetings have included Mount Edgcumbe in Cornwall, Gresgarth Hall and Abeystead in Lancashire, Culzean Castle in Ayrshire, the Exotic Garden in Norwich and Glenarm Castle, Co.
 Antrim.
 Other recent events have included barbeques, plant sales, visits to machinery manufacturers and nurseries, lectures, meals and pub quizes.
 Meetings are open to all members and their guests, they are informal affairs, where members can exchange news, ideas and information – the ideal forum to discuss horticultural problems and to make new friends.

 Go to Diary page to view forthcoming PGG Visits & Meetings.